 When it comes to trading VXX options, it is important to understand the nature of this exchange-traded note (ETN).
 By design, VXX price is going to depreciate over time.
-Generally speaking, I mainly trade VXX options in the direction of price decay and do not buy VXX Call in anticipation of its price to go up.
+Generally speaking, I mainly trade VXX options in the direction of price decay and do not buy VXX Call in anticipation of its price going up.
 So the discussion of this post is going to center around how to short VXX in general.

 Why I Don’t Buy VXX Call Options?

 While timing when VIX is going to spike might be possible, predicting how far and how long that spike is going to last is almost impossible.
 It means that even though you could predict when VXX is going to go up, who knows how high up and how long it is going to last.
-I personally is not a big fan of buying premium, becuase you are fighting against time when you buy a Call option and if the predicted event doesn’t happen, you lose money.
+I personally am not a big fan of buying premium, because you are fighting against time when you buy a Call option and if the predicted event doesn’t happen, you lose money.

-This is why it is so much easier to just focus on shorting VXX, because by design its price is going to decline over time anyway.
+This is why it is so much easier to just focus on shorting VXX because by design its price is going to decline over time anyway.
 We just need to be careful about large price spikes once in a while.

 How to Short VXX with Options?